RedHatQE/teflo/docs/users/definitions/notifications.rst

 If you would like to filter so that only certain tasks trigger notifications, you can set **on_tasks** to a list of any combination of supported teflo tasks.
 This does not apply to **on_demand**.

-There are further capabilities to controling the triggering of any notifications from the command line.
+There are further capabilities to controlling the triggering of any notifications from the command line.

 For example, if you have defined different notifications in your scenario with different triggers but are interested in triggering certain ones for a particular run, you can specify which ones to skip